 We often say Materialize “presents as Postgres” or that it’s “Postgres wire-compatible” and (understandably) sometimes we get asked what that means.

-For context, Materialize is a streaming database used to build low-latency data applications.
+For context, Materialize is a streaming-first data warehouse used by data teams to serve operational workloads like business automation, customer-facing features and AI and ML serving.
 While we present as Postgres externally, the insides are completely different: Instead of using a query engine to compute point-in-time results, Materialize uses a streaming framework (Differential Dataflow) to continually and incrementally maintain query results.
 This means Materialize users can write complex SQL joins and aggregations that would take down their production DB and get low-latency reads on results that are always up-to-date.